nova-rey/Screaming-Penguin/docs/GETTING_STARTED.md

 sha256sum -c SHA256SUMS
 ```

-## Installer Artifacts: .img vs .iso
+## Installer Artifact

-Screaming Penguin currently ships two primary artifacts:
+Screaming Penguin ships a single installer image: `screaming-penguin.img`.
+The

-- A raw disk image: `screaming-penguin.img`
-- A hybrid ISO: `screaming-penguin.iso`

-As a rule of thumb:

-- **Linux / macOS** users who are comfortable with `dd`, `lsblk`, and
-  basic disk tools should prefer the **`.img`**.
-It writes directly to a
-  USB device and produces a bootable stick with a separate `CONFIG`
-  partition ready for `installer-config.yml`.

-- **Windows** users, and anyone who prefers GUI USB tools such as Rufus,
-  can use the **`.iso`**.
-After flashing the ISO to a USB stick, you will
+image includes a preformatted `CONFIG` partition so you can flash it, mount
-  create the `CONFIG` partition manually (see below) and drop your
+`/config`, and immediately drop your `installer-config.yml` + rootfs tarball
-  `installer-config.yml` there.
+without additional partition juggling.
+The hybrid ISO build has been pruned from
+this repository; historical instructions remain in `docs/USING_ISO.md`, but any
+modern ISO path lives in the external Ouroboros side project.

 ⸻